Mining in Devon and Cornwall

 Ancient to Modern Age Silver Mining

-Marcus Tullius Cicero wrongly claimed that there wasn't an ounce of silver in Britain (Cicero to Atticus; in Robert Yelverton Tyrrell (1915): Cicero's Letters, No. CXLIV).
+Marcus Tullius Cicero (106-43 BC) wrongly claimed that there wasn't an ounce of silver in Britain (Cicero to Atticus; in Robert Yelverton Tyrrell (1915): Cicero's Letters, No. CXLIV).

-Research suggests that the Phoenicians' westward expansion to the Iberian Peninsula (modern Spain and Portugal) during the 9th century BC was driven by a quest for silver.
-They were remarkable seafarers and their trade networks extended beyond the Mediterranean.
+Research suggests that the Phoenicians' westward expansion to the Iberian Peninsula (modern Spain and Portugal) during the 9th century BC was driven by a quest for silver and tin.
+They were remarkable seafarers whose trade networks extended beyond the Mediterranean (Markoe, G., 2000).
+Yet there is scant evidence that Phoenicians voyaged as far as North Devon.

 Modern statistics report the estimated global production of silver as 26,000 metric tons in 2022 (Statista.com, 2023).
 This is equal to 822.4 million ounces at about £18 per ounce; amounting to almost £15 billion in 2022.